daywiss/openenv/README.md

-# Parse ENV
+# Open ENV
-Parse process.env into a deeply nested javascript object using configurable conventions.
+Use some simple conventions to read process.env into a deeply nested javascript object recognizing arrays and numbers.

 ## Install
-`yarn add parseenv`
+`yarn add openenv` or `npm install openenv`

 ## Basic Usage